How to transcribe audio to text in Microsoft

 1. Start a Teams meeting by selecting the + new meeting button in the Microsoft Teams app.

-2. Select the record and transcribe option from the more actions or three dots in meeting controls to start recording your meeting.
+2. Select the record and transcribe option from the more actions or three dots in meeting controls to start recording a meeting.

-3. Once the meeting recording is over, your meeting audio will be converted to text and saved in the meeting details.
+3. Once the meeting recording is over, the meeting audio will be converted to text and saved in the meeting details.

-4. Navigate to the meeting recap tab to find the video recording of the meeting, AI-generated notes, as well as the AI-generated transcript showcasing timestamps and speakers.
+4. Navigate to the meeting recap tab to find the video recording of the meeting, AI-generated notes, as well as the AI-generated transcript with timestamps and speaker names.

 5. Select the transcript button, choose download and select the transcript file format as .docx or .vtt file.

-6. Your meeting transcription will save to your device.
+6. The meeting transcription will save to the device.

 User downloading a transcript from Microsoft teams